-Here you will find a list of ongoing activities you can sign up to join, take, or share with others who have an interest in a particular topic area.
+Here you will find catalogs of in-person training and a list of other ongoing activities you can sign up to take or share with others who have an interest in a particular topic area.
 (Listed Alphabetically.)

 Center for Urban Community Services (CUCS) Academy – Located in New York City offers a wide range of classes for working with those who are justice involved.

 David’s Refuge – Our mission is to provide respite, resources and support to parents and guardians of children with special needs or life threatening medical conditions where they will be refreshed, restored and renewed in their role as caregivers.